fatmasevinck/enetLTS/paper/paper.md

  lambdaw: 0.02225821
 ```

-Similarly, the main function `enetLTS()` provides user supplied option for alpha sequence of the elastic net penalty.
-If not provided a sequence, default is 41 equally spaced values.
-For the tuning parameter $\lambda$, user supplied sequence option is available.
+The main function `enetLTS()` provides similar options for alpha sequence of the elastic net penalty.
+For the tuning parameter $\lambda$, user supplied sequence option is available, as well.
 If not provided a sequence, default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$lambda00, where lambda00 is determined based on the robustified point-biserial correlation, see [@Kurnaz18].

 The evaluation criterion results belong to the candidates of tuning parameters is avaliable in a heatmap if the arguman `crit.plot` is assigned to `"TRUE"` (which is omitted here).
 To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option.